cu-mkp/m-k-manuscript-data/_texts/p-082v_tl.md

 ## <span class="m">Sand</span>

-If <span class="m">sand</span> is too fat it should be reheated and sifted again.
+If it is too fat, one ought to reheat it and sieve it again.

-## Ways of <span class="m">bronze</span> casting
+## Ways of casting in <span class="m">bronze</span>

-<span class="m">Laiton de potin</span>, which is the most acid, moulds neater than <span class="m">latten of cassole</span> according to many people.
-All <span class="m">fine latten</span> molds cleaner than <span class="m">red copper</span>.
-If you want to cast something fragile & tenuous, the secret is casting as hot as possible so that the matter boils.
-You will know that it is hot enough when it <span class="m">smoke</span>s a lot and stirring it makes sparks.
-For heating well you should place your crucible as low as possible & close to the forging mill, so that the <span class="m">bellows</span> blow on the middle of the crucible, thus it heats better than on the grate on which we <span class="add">usually</span>put the crucible, under which the bellows blow.
-It is true that the crucible can easily break but you can lute it as you know <span class="pro">founders</span> do.
-You need to keep feeding <span class="add">the fire</span>with <span class="m">coals</span>, which are between the bellows & the crucible.
-Make sure to cast all at once & not in increments & drop by drop, otherwise the conduit will be plugged by the matter.
-It is better to make an <span class="pro">abreveoir</span> to <span class="pro">abreuver</span> the medal.
-It is necessary that you stir the melted matter with a stick, so that the matter at the bottom heats well.
-Because <span class="m">Iron</span> turns the matter acid.
-Turn
+<span class="m">Latten of  potin</span> <span class="del">cor</span>, which is the most brittle, molds more neatly, according to the opinion of many people, than fine <span class="m">latten of skillets</span>, just like all <span class="m">fine latten</span> molds neater than <span class="m">red copper</span>.
+If you want to cast something fine & thin, the entire secret is to cast as hot as possible so that the substance boils.
+You will recognize that it is hot enough when it <span class="m">smoke</span>s a lot and while stirring it throws sparks.
+To heat well, place your crucible as low as possible & at the very bottom of the forge, so that the <span class="m">bellows</span> <span class="del">fra</span> beat on the middle of the crucible, for in this way it is better than on the grill on which one <span class="add">usually</span> puts the crucible, under which the bellows beat.
+It is true that the crucible risks more danger breaking, but you can lute it as you know <span class="pro">founders</span> do.
+And also, one ought to maintain <span class="add">the charcoal</span>between the bellows & the crucible.
+Also take heed to cast all at once & not in increments & drop by drop, which would stop and plug up the conduit of the substance.
+And if make in the cast an <span class="pro">abreveoir</span> to <span class="pro">abreuver</span> the medal, it would be even better.
+And so that the substance heats well at the bottom, stir it, once melted, with a wood stick, for iron only makes it brittle.
+Turn.

 > *at left middle margin*
 >
 >
->   Some people add wool stuffing to heat up & make it runny.
+>   Some put wool stuffing in order to heat it & make it run.

 > *at left bottom margin*
 >
 >
->   Place one large <span class="m">iron slab</span> under your crucible, the plate will redden & this will maintain the heat under your crucible.
+>   Put under your crucible, one large iron <span class="m">platte</span>, which will redden & will maintain the heat under your crucible.

 > *at left bottom margin*
 >
 >
->   <span class="m">Copper</span> matter is good to cast because when broken, its grain is long & not short, that shows that the matter is soft.
-The matter is composed half of <span class="m">fine latten</span> & half of <span class="m">red copper</span>.
-This long grain is called longue tige <span class="add">long rod</span>.
+>   The <span class="m">copper</span> substance is found to be good for casting, when once broken it makes the grain long & not short, for it demonstrates that it is soft.
+It is half <span class="m">fine latten</span> & half <span class="m">red copper</span>.
+This long grain is called long stalk.